 7.3 In cases involving standard essential patents, are technical trials on patent validity and infringement heard separately from proceedings relating to the assessment of fair reasonable and non-discriminatory (FRAND) licences?
 Do courts grant FRAND injunctions, i.e. final injunctions against patent infringement unless and until defendants enter into a FRAND licence?

 There is the potential for a separate question, but such matters are typically heard at the same time.

-There has been no decision in relation to SEPs and the applicability of FRAND terms in Australia, the Samsung v Apple case having settled shortly after hearing.
+There has been no decision in relation to SEPs and the applicability of FRAND terms in Australia.